Start9Labs/documentation/site/source/service-guides/vaultwarden/bitwarden-client-setup.rst

             If connecting via Tor (i.e using the .onion address) the Bitwarden browser extension will only work with a Tor enabled browser.
 You can use Firefox (recommended), Tor Browser or Brave Browser.

             #.
-If you choose Firefox, you will need to :ref:`setup Tor on your device <connecting-tor>` and :ref:`configure Firefox to use Tor <configuring-ff>`.
+If you choose Firefox, you will need to :ref:`follow this guide <connecting-tor>` to run Tor on your device and configure Firefox to use it.
 If using Brave you will just need to :ref:`setup Tor on your device <connecting-tor>`.
 With Tor Browser, everything will just work right out of the box.

                 .. tip:: We recommend using Firefox as it is the most compatible browser with Start9 Servers.